Two Different Kinds of Nerves? How One Type Helps and the Other Type…Not so Much

 How do people react to pressure?

-Everyone started out by being fitted with a device designed to estimate heart rate, cardiac output, and total peripheral resistance.
+Everyone started out by being fitted with a device designed to estimate heart rate, cardiac output1, and total peripheral resistance2.

 Then they attempted six golf putts, trying to sink the ball into a hole 6 feet away.

 Next, the participants sat still for 5 minutes so the researchers could get a baseline cardiovascular reading.